 There has been much press, presentations, articles, blogs, and seminars discussing the importance of leveraging women in the workforce.
 Frost & Sullivan research shows that gender gaps (i.e., pay, titles, and opportunities) are closing.
-At the same time, a Silicon Valley success story like Google is being sued for paying women less than men for the same job.
+At the same time, a Silicon Valley success story like Google is being accused by the Department of Labor ofpaying women less than men for the same job.
 As a company that focuses on helping its clients to accelerate their growth through innovation, Frost & Sullivan is leveraging its consulting know-how to find inventive solutions to close this gap.

 It’s no secret that for a long time, men have made the majority of decisions on product design, production; sales and marketing; and R&D. This is true for everything from detergent to houses.
 However, the key buyers (or at least solid influencers) of the products and services being sold are often female.
 Furthermore, technological advances and standardization is increasing competition across industries, making it difficult for companies to differentiate themselves.
 Another critical factor is that reaching the end user has become much more complex.
 Let’s not forget that the way people consume media has changed dramatically; there are too many distractions and advertising overload, making it challenging for companies to leave a lasting impression.
 Selling a product or service now requires innovative and creative thinking.
 Tapping into the female segment for talent not only provides organizations with a new perspective, it gives them an “inside” look into the thinking of people who make at least half of the purchases worldwide!